JuliaManifolds/LieGroups.jl/Readme.md

 using Pkg; Pkg.add("LieGroups")
 ```

 in the Julia REPL.
+For a first start, see the [get started tutorial](https://juliamanifolds.github.io/LieGroups.jl/stable/tutorials/getstarted/).

 > [!NOTE]
 > Since this is a rework of the features from [`Manifolds.jl`](https://juliamanifolds.github.io/Manifolds.jl/stable/), both `LieGroups.jl` and `Manifolds.jl` 0.10 export a few types of same name, for example `Identity`.
-While `LieGroups.jl` depends on `Manifolds.jl`, it is not recommended to load both into the same namespace, that is, doing `using Manifolds.jl, LieGroups.jl`, since then these conflicts might lead to unforeseen errors, where you would need to specify the namespace to resolve this ambiguity.
+While `LieGroups.jl` depends on `Manifolds.jl`, it is not recommended to load both into the same namespace, that is, doing `using Manifolds.jl, LieGroups.jl`, since then these conflicts might lead to unforeseen errors, where you would need to specify the name space to resolve this ambiguity.
 > See [transition from Manifolds.jl](https://juliamanifolds.github.io/LieGroups.jl/stable/tutorials/transition-from-manifoldsjl.html) for a comprehensive list.
 > This especially also includes a few different choices in default behaviour that
 is different from the [`Manifolds.jl`](https://juliamanifolds.github.io/Manifolds.jl/stable/) one.
 For purely manifold-based operations, any Lie group still is “build upon” a Riemannian manifold.

-See [#5](https://github.com/JuliaManifolds/LieGroups.jl/issues/5) for an overview of features that we plan to implement.
-Feel free to add to this list with opening further issues.